DiceDB/dice/README.md

 DiceDB
 ===

-DiceDB is an in-memory real-time database with SQL-based reactivity.
-It is hyper-optimized for building and scaling truly real-time applications on modern hardware while being a drop-in replacement for Redis.
+DiceDB is an in-memory, real-time, and reactive database with Redis and SQL support optimized for modern hardware and building real-time applications.

 We are looking for Early Design Partners, so, if you want to evaluate DiceDB, [block our calendar](https://cal.com/dicedb-arpit). always up for a chat.